-Management anticipates that these new standards, interpretations and amendments will be adopted in the Branch's financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments may have no material impact on the financial statements of Branch in the period of initial application.
+The Branch anticipates that these new standards, interpretations and amendments will be adopted in the Branch's financial statements as and when they are applicable.
+Whilst the Branch is in the process performing a detailed assessment, at the outset the adoption of these new standards, interpretations and amendments is not expected to have any material impact on the financial statements of Branch in the period of initial application.